astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 STUDENT.
 Hmm, so `x:term ->` introduces the fresh constructor standing for the new variable, and `typeof x T1 ->` introduces the new assumption?
-Oh, and we need to get to the body of the lambda function in order to type-check it, that's why you do `E x`.
+Oh, and we need to get to the body of the lambda function in order to type-check it, so that's why you do `E x`.

 ADVISOR.
 Yes.
-Note that the introductions are locally scoped, so they are only into effect for the recursive call to `typeof`.
+Note that the introductions are locally scoped, so they are only in effect for the recursive call to `typeof`.

 STUDENT.
 Makes sense.
 So do we have a type checker already?
 Can we run queries?